 - Fees associated with depositions, transcripts, and trial exhibits

-You might worry about your lawyer charging you for these fees, as well.
+You might also worry about your lawyer charging you for these fees.
 Thankfully, most personal injury lawyers do not charge for extra fees and expenses as they come.
-They may cover those costs at the moment, then deduct them from your settlement or award at the end (like with the contingency fee).
+They may cover those costs now, then deduct them from your settlement or award at the end (like with the contingency fee).